Can breast implants last 20 years?

 How many breast implants fail every year?

 The likelihood of a breast implant rupturing varies depending on the implant’s brand and whether it is placed above or below the muscle.
 Over time, the rate of rupture rises.
 According to a preliminary estimate, 1% of women will experience a rupture each year that their breast implant is in place.
 One in ten women will have a burst implant after ten years.

 When a breast implant ruptures, how do you know it?

 You’ll know if a saline breast implant has ruptured because your breast will gradually shrink as the saline is absorbed by your body.
 It’s a little more difficult with silicone gel implants.
 Because the silicone gel is so thick, it may be able to stay in the breast capsule (called an intracapsular rupture).
 You might not realize the implant has ruptured if this happens.

 “Silent ruptures,” as they’re known, aren’t hazardous.
 However, because they can happen, the FDA recommends having a screening MRI every two years starting three years after the implant is implanted.
 Because this test isn’t usually covered by insurance, many women put off getting an MRI until they’re concerned about a rupture.

 If your implants rupture, they may affect their appearance or feel.
-Your plastic surgeon in Santa Monica CA would most likely order an ultrasound or an MRI to confirm the rupture if this happens.
+Your plastic surgeon would most likely order an ultrasound or an MRI to confirm the rupture if this happens.
 Don’t be scared to call someone fresh if you haven’t heard from your previous surgeon in a while.
 Even if we didn’t conduct your original procedure, most cosmetic surgeons will gladly see you for breast implant problems.